expo/examples/with-development-client/README.md

 ### 💪 Build whatever you want

-This example comes with two pre-configured build types: `release` (a productive version of your app - ready to be uploaded to stores), `with-development-client` (a development version of your app that can be shared with your teammates).
+This example comes with two pre-configured build types: `release` (a production version of your app - ready to be uploaded to stores), `with-development-client` (a development version of your app that can be shared with your teammates).

 To build app, just run `eas build` and select the wanted build type.